mupfdev/eszFW/README.md

 An Android version of Tau Ceti is available on Google Play:

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=de.mupfelofen.TauCeti)

-### Trivia

-The abbreviation esz is a tribute to my best friend [Ertugrul Söylemez](https://github.com/esoeylemez), who suddenly passed away on May 12th, 2018.
-We all miss you deeply.

 ## C is dead, long live C